terrillmoore/conduit-mfg/README.md

 So the ops team at MCCI puts the data for each organization in a separate directory, corresponding to a separate Git repository.

 We also need one or more _**jump hosts**_.
 Jump hosts are intermediate systems that serve as a known place for contacting gateways that are otherwise not directly accessible on the internet.
+(Ansible documentation refers to these as _**bastion hosts**_, but that concept is more general.)
 The gateway connects to the jump host; management clients connect to the jump host; software on the jump host sets up tunnels so that the clients think they're talking directly to the gateways.

 Some organizations will want to set up their own jump hosts.
 But there is not necessarily a one-to-one mapping between organizations and jump hosts; and we think that there will (long term) be many more jump hosts than clients.